dksifoua/leetcode/README.md

     - **Example:** Quick sort and Merge sort.

 - **Dynamic Programming Algorithms**
-    - Almost same as divide and conquer but they use memorization to solve each sub-problems only one time.
+    - Almost same as divide and conquer, but they use memorization to solve each sub-problems only one time.
         - The algorithm saves the past sub-problem solutions to find the next sub-problem solutions.
     - These types of algorithms are generally used for optimization problems.
         - The goal is to find the best solution among multiple solutions.